-Clare is a Domestic Abuse Consultant with over 20 years’ experience of domestic abuse.
+Clare Walker is a Domestic Abuse Consultant with more than 25 years’ experience.
 Clare has a unique in-depth 360 degree view and understanding of domestic abuse.
 Having been a victim herself many years ago, she has first-hand experience of the effects and how they can present, as well as the entangled confusion and complexity of a power and control based intimate relationship.

 Clare’s aim is to raise awareness of domestic abuse, to improve knowledge, skills and practice of professionals – ultimately improving the experience of services to the victims; be they adults or children.

 This is reflected in her career path, Clare went on to work in various roles including; Children’s Worker in a Women’s Safe House, Volunteer in a Refuge, Sessional Worker in Women & Children’s Homeless Units, Family Support Worker in community settings etc. Clare went on to become Project Manager in a team of 25, consisting of Family Support Workers and Therapeutic Social Workers, delivering 10 different services across Leicester, Leicestershire and Northamptonshire.

 In her management role Clare was involved in developing national strategic and legislative practice and guidance with various academic, governmental and regulatory, strategic national bodies, such as Department of Health, Community Care Live events, Social Care Institute for Excellence, Working Together Network, Norah Fry Institute, Joseph Rowntree Trust, Parental Mental Health and Child Welfare Network.
 Clare is also a qualified Practice Assessor for Social Work students.